darwinist-ou/darwinist-website/_case-study/dmsi.md

 DMSi actively maintains a culture of developer autonomy and clearly embraces the value of investing in their people as a main driver for quality and innovation.
 The success of the Skill Sprint is testament to the advanced skills and mentality of the team.
 Within a couple of days we'd already broken the back of the problem and were able to reliably deploy their microservices into a Google Cloud hosted Kubernetes cluster.

-Now with a strong foundation and the right skills inhouse, DMSi are able to independantly move forward with Kubernetes.
+Now with a strong foundation and the right skills inhouse, DMSi are able to independantly move forward with Kubernetes.git